bazel-contrib/rules_nodejs/docs/install.md

 First, you need Bazel.
 We recommend using Bazelisk, which is a version-selection wrapper, similar to the `nvm` tool managing your version of Node.
 This is available on npm.
+We also recommend installing `ibazel` which is the "watch mode" for Bazel.

 ```sh
 $ yarn add -D @bazel/bazelisk @bazel/ibazel